• TOURS

 Approximate time: 30 minutes

-At this point in the tour you’re probably ready for a quick bite.
-Well do we have a treat for you!
+Well, do we have a treat for you!
 We’ll guide you to Tex’s Drive Inn -- a local spot with hearty plate lunches that will keep you fueled and ready to go for the rest of your journey.

 Pro Tip!
 Be sure to order a malasada (think filled donut without a hole) while you’re at Tex’s; they have some of the best in Hawaii!
 Not hungry yet?
 Skip this spot and grab lunch in Waimea Town.